Several tools can help you gain insight into the performance of your detection rules:

 - The Actions column allows you to show alerts generated from a given rule execution.
 Click the filter icon () to create a global search filter based on the rule execution’s ID value.
 This replaces any previously applied filters, changes the global date and time range to 24 hours before and after the rule execution, and displays a confirmation notification.
 You can revert this action by clicking Restore previous filters in the notification.

 When a rule fails to run close to its scheduled time, some alerts may be missing.
 There are a number of ways to try to resolve this issue:

 You can also use Task Manager in Kibana to troubleshoot background tasks and processes that may be related to missing alerts:

-If you see values in the Gaps column in the Rule Monitoring table or on the Rule details page for a small number of rules, you can increase those rules' Additional look-back time (Manage → Rules → the rule’s All actions menu (…) → Edit rule settings → Schedule → Additional look-back time).
+If you see values in the Gaps column in the Rule Monitoring table or on the Rule details page for a small number of rules, you can increase those rules' Additional look-back time (Rules → Detection rules (SIEM) → the rule’s All actions menu (…) → Edit rule settings → Schedule → Additional look-back time).

 It’s recommended to set the

 least 1 minute.
 This ensures there are no missing alerts when a rule doesn’t

 Elastic Security prevents duplication.
 Any duplicate alerts that are discovered during the